A python interface between Stan/PyStan Markov Chain Monte Carlo package for meta analysis and generation of fake data.

 Once all the required packages are installed on the virtualenvironment, one can load it using

-Docker can provide a uniform test bed for development and bug testing.
+Docker provides a uniform test bed for development and bug testing.

 - Install Docker (Desktop version): https://docs.docker.com/engine/installation/